the1lab/1lab/src/Algebra/Group/Subgroup.lagda.md

 We begin by assuming that we have a kernel and investigating some properties that the fibres of its inclusion have.
-Of course, the fibre over $0$ is inhabited, and they are closed under multiplication and inverses, though we shall not make note of that here).
+Of course, the fibre over $0$ is inhabited, and they are closed under multiplication and inverses, though we shall not make note of that here.

 ```agda
 module _ {ℓ} {A B : Group ℓ} (f : Groups.Hom A B) where private